RaviTambade/TFLdotNET/notes/extendai.md

 # The Transflower .NET → AI Journey

-I would therefore teach the roadmap like this:
+ the roadmap  shoulld look like this:

 ```text
                     AI ENGINEER